douggtann/douggtann.github.io/_pages/about.md

   - /about.html
 ---

+Open and looking for work in data analytics, data science, data engineering positions.

-Looking for data analytic positions.
-Currently, at Boston University for a Master's in Applied Data Analytics and working as a Personal Trainer at the YMCA.
+I graduated from the University of Washington with a BA in Data Visualization.
+Currently at Boston University for a Master's in Applied Data Analytics, expected to graduate in Spring 2027.
+Working part-time as a Personal Trainer at the YMCA.